IRAQ – The Trip

 Victory Arch

-Until the last century, the adjacent Aqar Quf depression would have been inundated with floodwater part of the year.
-This site had access to freshwater from the Euphrates by means of the Isa Canal, known as the Patti-Enlil Canal in ancient times.
+Until the last century, the adjacent Aqar Quf depression would have been inundated with floodwater for part of the year.
+This site had access to freshwater from the Euphrates through the Isa Canal, known as the Patti-Enlil Canal in ancient times.
 The city functioned as the capital of Babylonia during the reign of Kurigalzu.
 It was occupied continuously until the fall of the Kassite Dynasty in the 12th century BC when it was largely abandoned.

 The palace of Tell al-Abyad consists of several architectural layers, which suggests several phases of building over the Kassite period.
 Architecturally, it was constructed in modules of three rooms around large courts.